 First showcased by MAN Truck & Bus at the LTA-UITP Singapore International Transport Congress and Exhibition (SITCE) in October 2016, the LTA had decided to trial this bus on revenue service to determine the suitability of 3-door single-deck buses in Singapore.

 The MAN Lion’s City SD Concept Bus was launched in the morning of 13 March 2017 at a press event in Bulim Bus Depot.

 The bus was first showcased at the LTA-UITP Singapore International Transport Congress and Exhibition (SITCE) from 19-21 October 2016 in a grey livery.
 It was subsequently repainted in Lush Green prior to revenue service trials, but retained the Singapore skyline design on both sides of the bus.
 The main design feature is its third door at the rear for alighting only, allowing an easier exit for commuters at the rear of the bus.

 At the press event, the then-unregistered 3-door MAN Lion’s City SD was concurrently exhibited with SG5999Z, a 3-door double-deck bus, which began trials with Tower Transit in March 2017.
 Both concept buses were designed by ST Kinetics and built on MAN bus chassis.

-The Authorisation of Use is valid from 5 June 2017 to 31 January 2018 (both dates inclusive).
-SMRT had previously announced that the bus would be launched in the 2nd Quarter of 2017.
+The Authorisation of Use was valid from 5 June 2017 to 31 January 2018 (both dates inclusive).
+SMRT previously announced that the bus would be launched in the 2nd Quarter of 2017.
 This was confirmed on 14 June, when the launch date of the bus was confirmed as 19 June 2017.